Flourishes Gallery and Studios-Where art thrives and grows- is focused on promoting the arts in the Shelbyville, Illinois area.

 IN THE BEAUX ARTS BALLROOM

 For those interested in sharing knowledge with other writers of the creative written word, Third Thursday Wordsmiths meets on the Third Thursday of each month at 7 p.m.
 All are welcome.
 We will share writing experiences and share in creative writing activity.
+As we have not met much in the last year, please check before coming.

 We hope to see you again!
 Check back later for new updates to our website.
 There's much more to come!